 |Objective:||To learn how to embed video and audio content into a webpage, and add captions/subtitles to video.|

-Web developers have wanted to use video and audio on the Web for a long time, ever since the early 2000s, when we started to have bandwidth fast enough to support any kind of video (video files are much larger than text or even images.)
-In the early days, native web technologies such as HTML didn't have the ability to embed video and audio on the Web, so proprietary (or plugin-based) technologies like Flash (and later, Silverlight) became popular for handling such content.
+Web developers have wanted to use video and audio on the Web for a long time, ever since the early 2000s when we started to have bandwidth fast enough to support any kind of video (video files are much larger than text or even images.)
+In the early days, native web technologies such as HTML didn't have the ability to embed video and audio on the Web, so proprietary (or plugin-based) technologies like Flash — and later, Silverlight (both of which are now obsolete) — became popular for handling such content.
 This kind of technology worked ok, but it had a number of problems, including not working well with HTML/CSS features, security issues, and accessibility issues.

-A native solution would solve much of this if done right.
+A native solution would solve much of this if implemented correctly.
 Fortunately, a few years later the HTML5 specification had such features added, with the

 We won't be teaching you how to produce audio and video files — that requires a completely different skillset.
 We have provided you with sample audio and video files and example code for your own experimentation, in case you are unable to get hold of your own.

-Note: Before you begin here, you should also know that there are a quite a few OVPs (online video providers) like YouTube, Dailymotion, and Vimeo, and online audio providers like Soundcloud.
+Note: Before you begin here, you should also know that there are quite a few OVPs (online video providers) like YouTube, Dailymotion, and Vimeo, and online audio providers like Soundcloud.
 Such companies offer a convenient, easy way to host and consume videos, so you don't have to worry about the enormous bandwidth consumption.
-OVPs even usually offer ready-made code for embedding video/audio in your webpages.
-If you go that route, you can avoid some of the difficulties we discuss in this article.
+OVPs even usually offer ready-made code for embedding video/audio in your webpages; if you use that route, you can avoid some of the difficulties we discuss in this article.
 We'll be discussing this kind of service a bit more in the next article.

 <video> element allows you to embed a video very easily.
 A really simple example looks like this: